By Paul and Tom from our Australia team

 It can be really hard to know where to begin when it comes to trying to access Aboriginal Australia.
 Authentic and responsible experiences that give you a true sense of the culture, and which involve spending time with indigenous people, are difficult to find, but there are two in particular that we highly recommend and can coordinate for you.

 One is visiting Arnhem Land.
 You’ll need a permit to visit this private reserve in the Northern Territory, or Top End.
-It’s a vast tranche of sandstone escarpments, eucalypt forests and water lilly-dotted wetlands that’s owned by and for Aboriginals, mostly Yolngu people.
+It’s a vast tranche of sandstone escarpments, eucalypt forests and water lily-dotted wetlands that’s owned by and for Aboriginals, mostly Yolngu people.
 A tour with Davidson’s can help you unlock this enigmatic region.

 Run by the Davidson family, who have the trust of local custodians, you’ll be taken out by local guides to experience up-close one of the remotest places on the planet.